turingschool/backend-curriculum-site/module3/projects/consultancy/evaluation/testing.md

 Each Repo meets the following:

-- 50% or more test coverage of happy path expectations
-    - [ ] Frontend
-    - [ ] Rails Backend

-- 75% or more test coverage of happy path expectations
-    - [ ] Frontend
-    - [ ] Rails Backend

 - 90% or more test coverage, includes happy path and sad path expectations
     - [ ] Frontend
     - [ ] Rails Backend